ahlstromcj/seq66/README.md

-# README for Seq66 0.99.10 2023-11-03
+# README for Seq66 0.99.11 2023-11-06

 __Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface;
-pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; and control/status via MIDI automation for live performance.
-Mute-groups enable/disable multiple patterns at once.
+pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation for live performance.
+Mute-groups enable/disable sets of patterns.
 Supports the Non/New Session Manager; can also run headless.
 Works in a space as small as 450x340 pixels (if window decoration removed).
 It does not support audio samples, just MIDI.

 __Seq66__ A major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL file.
 Includes a comprehensive PDF user-manual.

 Support sites (still in progress):